-Dr. Peter Harf is Chairman of JAB Holding Company s.à r.l. (“JAB”), the privately held group focused on long term investments in the consumer industry.
+Dr. Peter Harf is Founder and Managing Partner of JAB Investors, the privately held group focused on long term investments in the consumer industry.
 Apart from his distinguished business career, which includes positions as Chairman and Board member at a variety of companies, Peter Harf also co-founded Delete Blood Cancer DKMS, the largest donor center in the world.

 Since 1991, the not-for-profit organization managed to register more than 9 million donors in six countries and to enable over 78.000 unrelated stem cell transplantations in 56 countries.
 Peter Harf received his MBA degree from the Harvard Business School and holds both a Diploma and a Doctorate in Economics from the University of Cologne.